VUnit/vunit/docs/contributing.rst

    such as simulators.

 **vunit/test/lint/**
-   Style checks such as PEP8 and license header verification.
+   Style checks such as pycodestyle and license header verification.

 The test suites must pass with both Python 2.7 and Python 3.x as well as with all supported simulators.